danieltandrews/JetBrainsAcademy/README.md

 # JetBrainsAcademy
-JetBrains Academy code that I've been asked to publich
+JetBrains Academy code that I've been asked to publish